dgllghr/stanchion/README.md

 ## Example

-Download the prebuilt dynamic library for your platform or [build from source](#Build).
+Download the prebuilt dynamic library for your platform from a Release or [build from source](#Build).

 ```sql
 .load /path/to/libstanchion